 Avoiding constipation is easier than treating it but involves the same lifestyle measures.

 - Drink plenty of fluids each day (at least 8 glasses of water per day).

 - Exercise regularly.

 - Go to the bathroom when you have the urge.
-Don't wait.
+DO NOT wait.

 Your doctor may suggest other alternatives.

-At least three studies support the use of biofeedback for obstructive constipation.
-One study found that obstructive constipation was corrected in 79% of patients who received biofeedback compared to only 4% of those who received placebo treatment.
+Studies support the use of biofeedback for obstructive constipation.
+One study found that obstructive constipation was corrected in 79% of people who received biofeedback compared to only 4% of those who received placebo treatment.

-Getting enough fiber in your diet (20 - 35 g per day) helps prevent constipation.
-Vegetables, fresh fruits (especially dried fruits) and whole grains, including wheat and bran, or oatmeal cereals are excellent sources of fiber.
+Getting enough fiber in your diet (20 to 35g per day) helps prevent constipation.
+Vegetables, fresh fruits (especially dried fruits) and whole grains, including wheat and bran, or oatmeal cereals, are excellent sources of fiber.
 To reap the benefits of fiber, you must drink plenty of fluids (especially water) to help pass the stool.
 If adding more fiber to your diet causes gas or bloating, try adding fiber gradually.

 Regular exercise also helps maintain good bowel movements.
 Even if you are in a wheelchair or bed, you can change position frequently and perform abdominal contraction exercises and leg raises.
 A physical therapist can recommend a program of exercises that's right for you.

 - Take time to eat, breathe slowly and deeply, and chew food thoroughly.